Stranger Than Fiction: The Real History Behind Unholy Empire

 “O ye masters of errors, and blind leaders of the blind, the dregs of heresies, and the relics of schismatics.
 In your parts, the people are re-baptised, the churches profaned, the altars overthrown, crosses burnt, and flesh eaten on the very day of our Savior’s passion.
 Priests are whipped, monks are imprisoned and forced by terrors and torments to marry.
 The heads of which contagion, ye have indeed, by the divine assistance, and by the help of Catholic princes, driven out of your country; but as I have already said, the members yet remain amongst you, infected with this deadly poison, as I myself lately perceived.”

 Peter was not, to my knowledge, a vampire hunter.
-But he may as well have been auditioning.
+But he may as well have been auditioning for one.

 Burning crosses.
 Re-baptisms.
 Flesh eaten on Good Friday.
 Whipped priests.
 Forced marriages.
 Arch-heretics.